Baháʼí Faith on life after death: Laws and rules

-Baháʼís do allow for cultural norms of societies they live in.
-For example, among the indigenous of Papua New Guinea Christian missionaries had openly opposed traditional funerary art and performances while the Baháʼís encouraged their production as a form of worship.
-Thus while Nalik Baháʼís are regarded by other Naliks as arbiters of traditional knowledge and practices, the Christian missions and their followers are seen as antagonistic to kastom.
+Baháʼís do allow for cultural norms of the societies they live in.
+For example, among the indigenous of Papua New Guinea, Christian missionaries had openly opposed traditional funerary art and performances while the Baháʼís encouraged their production as a form of worship.
+Thus, while Nalik Baháʼís are regarded by other Naliks as arbiters of traditional knowledge and practices, the Christian missions and their followers are seen as antagonistic to kastom.

-Baháʼís view prayers in this world as of use to those who have passed on as are indeed their prayers for us still living in this world.
+Baháʼís view prayers in this world as useful to those who have passed on, as are indeed their prayers for us still living in this world.
 Additionally remembering the lives of those who died, their achievements of virtues, and services carried out in their name is actually of assistance to those who have died.

 Impressions of a Baháʼí point of view on death and the afterlife

 A Practical Reference to Religious Diversity for Operational Police and Emergency Services is designed to offer guidance to police and emergency services personnel on how religious affiliation can affect their contact with the public.
-The second edition published in 2002 in Australia mentioned norms that could be expected of Baháʼís in the case of dying or death.
+The second edition, published in 2002 in Australia, mentioned norms that could be expected of Baháʼís in the case of dying or death.
 It states that Baháʼís believe in life after death, holding that the soul is created at the moment of conception and will retain its individuality in an eternal realm.
 The body, which is compared to the lamp holding the light of the soul during its time in this world, should be treated with dignity.
 Embalming is not to take place unless required by law.
 The body should be transported as little as possible after death, and interment must take place within an hour's travel time from the city or town where death occurs.
 Cremation is forbidden.
-From its scriptures it is said that "the soul is a sign of God, a heavenly gem whose reality the most learned of men hath failed to grasp, and whose mystery no mind, however acute, can ever hope to unravel."
+Its scriptures say that "the soul is a sign of God, a heavenly gem whose reality the most learned of men hath failed to grasp, and whose mystery no mind, however acute, can ever hope to unravel."
 These points are noted in other sources as well.
 Sociologist researchers have observed that Baháʼís have an inclusivistic belief that although it may take work, most people will eventually be saved or get to heaven.

 Television coverage of the prayer vigil on CNN and C-Span for the Sandy Hook Elementary School shooting included Baháʼí scripture to console the living so that their affect of the recently dead was less disruptive.
 The text used at the service was adapted to apply to parents and children and taken from Selections From the Writings of ʻAbdu'l-Bahá: